hanford/remark-slate/README.md

 ### Serializing from slate object to markdown:

-`remark-slate` exports a relatively opinionated `serialize` function that is meant to be invoked with a slate 0.50+ state object and will transform the object into a markdown document.
+`remark-slate` exports an opinionated `serialize` function that is meant to be invoked with a `slate 0.50+` state object and will transform the object into a markdown document.

 ```js
 import { serialize } from 'remark-slate';